-R-Squared is a statistical term saying how good one term is at predicting another.
+R-Squared is a statistical term indicating how good one term is at predicting another.
 Generally, a higher value of R-Squared means that you can better predict one term from another.

 A measure of how far a set of data is from the average.
 The further it is, the higher its standard deviation is.
 Standard deviation is computed by taking the square root of variance.

 Sum of Squares

 The Sum of Squares Regression (SSR) measures how much variation there is in the modeled values and this is compared to the Total Sum of Squares (SST), which measures how much variation there is in observed data, and to the Sum of Squares Residual (SSE), which measures the variation in the modeling errors.

 Time Value of Money